Peer support workers are employed in the mental health sector in government, public, private or community managed services.

 Note: Completion of a TAFE SA course does not guarantee an employment outcome.
 Formal requirements other than educational qualifications (eg licensing, professional registration), may apply to some occupations.

 Certificate IV in Mental Health Peer Work

 Skills covered include working with diverse people, trauma-informed care, self advocacy, wellbeing, peer work practices, continuous improvement and workplace safety.
-8 core units plus 7 elective units.
-To achieve this qualification, at least 80 hours of work as detailed in the Assessment Requirements of units of competency must be completed.
+To complete the qualification you are required to complete all 8 core units and 7 elective units plus 80 hours in a vocational placement.
+Vocational placement hours for existing workers will vary depending on experience in their related field of work.